As its name implies, the European Starling is not indigenous to North America. They have only been here for a little over a hundred years.

 The nest area of the European Starling is filled with grass, feathers, and other similar materials.
 The female European Starling lays 3-6 whitish eggs having a blue or green hue.
 She incubates the eggs for about 12 days when they hatch.

-Both the male and female European Starling bring food to the baby chicks.
-The European Starling hatchlings remain in the nest for up to 23 days, then they leave the nest but stay nearby still receiving food from their parents.
-After that point, the young European Starling birds go out on their own and join up with other birds their age.
+Both the male and female European Starlings bring food to the baby chicks.
+The European Starling hatchlings remain in the nest for up to 23 days, and then they leave the nest but stay nearby still receiving food from their parents.
+At that point, the young European Starling birds go out on their own and join up with other birds their age.